The Best Way to Make Tea

 The basic rule of thumb for tea proportions is to use 2 grams of tea for every 8oz of water (more if it's a fluffy variety, like chamomile.)

 You can use the same tea leaves that you would use for hot tea to make delicious iced tea.
-There are a few different ways you can brew iced tea, but regardless of which method you choose, you should always double the amount of tea leaves that you would use for a hot cup to ensure a robust and flavorful iced drink.
+There are a few different ways you can brew iced tea, but regardless of which method you choose, you should always double the number of tea leaves that you would use for a hot cup to ensure a robust and flavorful iced drink.
 As for iced tea-making techniques, the three most common include:

 How can I avoid tea leaves settling at the bottom of my cup?